Project overview

 The post-testing workshop brought together Product, Design, Research and Copy (Engineering were unavailable) for a cross-disciplinary review.

-Participants preferred sharing their email after reviewing plans but before payment, and expressed a need for a clearer separation between purchase and account creation.
+Participants preferred sharing their email after reviewing plans but before payment, and wanted a clearer separation between purchase and account creation.

 For customers who preferred not to share their email, a fall back path would be the QR code screen which would give them the flexibility of inputting another email of their choice.